staempfli/magento2-code-generator/README.md

 ## Usage

-* List all templates: `bin/mage2-generator -l`
+* List all templates: `bin/mage2-generator generator:templates:list`

-* Generate template: `bin/mage2-generator <template:command>`
+* Generate template: `bin/mage2-generator generate`

 **NOTE**:

 * This commands mut be executed on the root module folder where the `registration.php file is.

-* For `module:generate` where this file is not existing, you must create first the module parent folder and execute the command from there.
+* For generate `module` where this file is not existing, you must create first the module parent folder and execute the command from there.

 ## Contribute